ogs22/cookbook/glossary/mapping_one_one_into.md

-A map which is injective, ie each element of the domain corresponds to a different element of the range.
+A map which is injective, i.e. each element of the domain corresponds to a different element of the range.